tgrosson/MusicBot/README.md

 If you like this bot, be sure to add a star to the orginal bot, [**JMusicBot**](https://github.com/jagrosh/MusicBot), as well as the libraries that make this possible: [**JDA**](https://github.com/DV8FromTheWorld/JDA) and [**lavaplayer**](https://github.com/sedmelluq/lavaplayer)!

+You can also support the author, jagrosh, directly on [Patreon](https://www.patreon.com/jagrosh)!

 [![Release](https://img.shields.io/github/v/release/tgrosson/MusicBot)](https://github.com/tgrosson/MusicBot/releases/latest)
 [![License](https://img.shields.io/github/license/tgrosson/MusicBot)](https://github.com/tgrosson/MusicBot/blob/master/LICENSE)